Bomb shelter massacres on October 7, 2023

-Death Shelters (מיגוניות המוות) is a term used for the roadside bomb shelters where dozens of young Israelis were killed or taken hostage while fleeing the Nova music festival massacre on October 7, 2023.
+The Bomb shelter massacres on October 7, 2023 took place when dozens of young Israelis were killed or taken hostage while fleeing the Nova music festival massacre to the bomb shelters or "protected spaces" (מרחבים מוגנים) nearby.

 Background

 As part of the surprise attack on Israel on October 7, 2023, fighters who Israeli sources describe as Hamas' Nukhba forces arrived at a music festival called "Nova Festival," which took place in a forest near Kibbutz Re'im on the night between October 6 and 7, 2023.
 Hamas forces raided the festival, killing 364 civilians and injuring hundreds of others.
 Additionally, 44 individuals were kidnapped by Hamas forces and other organizations to the Gaza Strip, some of whom were later released as part of a hostage exchange and "Operation Arnon."
 During the massacre, the militants also committed sexual assaults and rapes.
 This was the largest terrorist attack in Israel's history.

-Israeli law has mandated shelters, known as Merkhav Mugan (מרחב מוגן), for several decades.
+For several decades, Israeli law has mandated shelters, known individually as Merkhav Mugan (מרחב מוגן).
 The first security room or shelter was based on a 1951 civil defense law which has gone through several revisions after major events such as being targeted with Scud missiles in the Gulf War.
 The shelters are reportedly designed to withstand blast and shrapnel from standard weapons, and to offer some protection against chemical and biological weapons.